Client Stories

 From static resources to a working toolkit for founders, operators, and investors.

-Project Kronos shows how a resource hub can become an evergreen set of practical tools without turning each launch into a separate platform project.
+Project Kronos shows how a static resource hub became a growing set of practical tools, one useful tool at a time, without turning any of them into a big software project.

 Chapter 1